aschuerch/bactofidia/README.md

 ## Dependencies

 bactofidia runs under bash and relies on software available from [bioconda](https://bioconda.github.io) and a (mini)conda installation.
-If conda is not present, the script will attempt to install miniconda in a temporary directory.
+If conda is not present, the script will suggest a miniconda installation.

 ## Usage